AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 <img src="gains.png" alt="Gain-plot" width="600"/>

 ### Forcing and response modes
 To complete the process, we will also present the forcing and response modes at the peak frequencies.
 From the gain plot, we observe that the peak frequency occurs at $\omega = -0.65$.
-We can plot the optimal forcing and response, primarily to illustrate how the modes are ordered in the results matrices.
+We plot the optimal forcing and response, primarily to illustrate how the modes are ordered in the results matrices.
 The modes can be loaded into MATLAB and plotted as follows:
 ```matlab
 set(groot, 'defaultTextInterpreter','latex');
 addpath('/path/to/PETSc/share/petsc/matlab/');